Joshua-Stacy-VA/Vista-VAM/A&A/VA_Guides/A&A SOP Guide_2019-02.md

 1. If the system receives a monthly predictive Nessus vulnerability scan from CSOC and the IP addresses that make up the system are all Windows based then please provide the IP Ranges to the ISRM at vaoisisrmrmf@va.gov, so the applicable Nessus data can be provided in TVM within RiskVision, then proceed to Step 3.
 a) If the system receives a monthly predictive Nessus vulnerability scan from CSOC, and the IP addresses that make up the system are not all Windows based, then proceed step 2, as all necessary Operating System information will not be captured in the predictive scans from CSOC that are filtered into TVM.
 b) If the IP addresses that make up a system are outside of the VA network (Managed Services) and/or the system does not currently receive a monthly predictive Nessus vulnerability scan from CSOC, then proceed to Step 2.
-2. System Owner or delegate can request a Nessus scan using this link.Ê Once the request is completed, ISRM will work with CSOC to determine if a separate supplemental vulnerability scan shall be conducted or authentication information for the non-Windows devices be added to the existing monthly predictive scan.Ê If a separate supplemental scan is decided on by ISRM/CSOC, upload the results to the Documents tab within RiskVision when results are sent to you orÊif its decided that the authentication information can be added for the non-Windows devices to the monthly predictive scans conducted by CSOC then please provide the IP Ranges to vaoisisrmrmf@va.gov, so the applicable Nessus data can be provided in TVM within RiskVision.
+2. System Owner or delegate can request a Nessus scan using this link.
+Once the request is completed, ISRM will work with CSOC to determine if a separate supplemental vulnerability scan shall be conducted or authentication information for the non-Windows devices be added to the existing monthly predictive scan.
+If a separate supplemental scan is decided on by ISRM/CSOC, upload the results to the Documents tab within RiskVision when results are sent to you or if its decided that the authentication information can be added for the non-Windows devices to the monthly predictive scans conducted by CSOC then please provide the IP Ranges to vaoisisrmrmf@va.gov, so the applicable Nessus data can be provided in TVM within RiskVision.
 a) Note:  CSOC must conduct an independent Nessus Scan for all VA owned systems and Managed Services.
 CSOC has visibility into Enterprise Operations (EO) systems and has the ability to perform Nessus scans in coordination with system personnel if needed.
 External systems / Managed Services must have a recent CSOC Nessus scan conducted either via remote connection or by utilizing CSOC staff on-site to perform scans, when necessary.
 3. Once the system's Nessus Scan data is accurately shown in TVM within RiskVision, System Owner or delegate follows these steps:
 a) Browse to Information Central Analytics and Metrics Platforms (ICAMP) and use the Remediation Effort Entry Form (REEF) to document your manual remediation effort.
 For each deficiency identified from the scan, the System Owner or delegate creates a response within REEF for mitigating the deficiencies and / or provides evidence that the deficiencies have been mitigated.
 Also, include the scheduled completion date and status of each deficiency within REEF.